-Professor Jacob de Boer is the head of the Environmental and Health department at the Vrije University, Amsterdam.
+Professor Jacob de Boer is the head of the Environmental & Health department at the Vrije University, Amsterdam.
 He is professor in Environmental Chemistry and Toxicology.
 He is also Editor-in-Chief of Chemosphere (Elsevier).
 Professor De Boer has worked for more than 45 years on the contamination of the environment with persistent organic pollutants such as polychlorinated biphenyls (PCBs), brominated and organophosphorus flame retardants, chlorinated paraffins and many other contaminants.
 Nowadays, he is also working on microplastics and marine litter.

 Q: When did it first occur to you that plastics also might be a problem and could be harmful to the environment?
 Were there events that led to your interest in this problem?

-A: At Environmental and Health we had a brainstorming session about what type of research we would invest in, in 2010.
+A: At Environment & Health we had a brainstorming session about what type of research we would invest in, in 2010.
 Within the department, there was already focus on nanoparticles, however microplastics had not yet been looked at.
 One of our colleagues, Heather Leslie, suggested the issue surrounding microplastics, and our department was the first one that got a European Research fund for this line of work.

 The project, Clean Sea, started in 2013 and very quickly garnered interest and focused on the risks of materials.
 The European Union also requested that people from other disciplines were involved, such as environmental economists.
 We asked questions such as: “What measures need to be taken against microplastics?
 How can we prevent the spread of microplastics?”